gojimmypi/gojimmypi.github.io/_posts/2022-07-16-FTDI2232HL-Dual-Interface-fix.md

 ![single-FTDI2232HL.png](../images/esp32-devkit/single-FTDI2232HL.png)

 Although the board will technically work with only once device, a decision will need to be made as to whether that the respective interface is used for JTAG _or_ Serial.

-During development _and_ an interface for COM-port serial output.
+During development one typically wants JTAG _and_ an interface for COM-port serial output.

 To resolve this situation, first ensure the board is plugged in and manually update